ogulcantopsakal/ogulcantopsakal/README.md

 ## About Me
 <div align="justify">
 I'm Ogulcan.
-I have completed my bachelor's in computer science and engineering at Gazi University.
+I have completed my bachelor's in computer engineering at Gazi University.
 I have been working in the field of game development, which has been my only passion since childhood.
 </div>

 ## Contact